lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 ##### Immediate favorite sync

-Controls the behavior of favorite sync feature.
-If enabled, the favorite status of a track is synced immediately to ListenBrainz, in addition to syncing after playback of the track is finished.

-This feature also requires the MusicBrainz integration as this is only possible by sending a `Recording MBID` of the track.
+Modifies the behavior of favorite sync feature.
+If enabled, the favorite status of a track is synced immediately to ListenBrainz.
+Standard favorite sync (after playback of track finishes) is not affected.
+This feature only works if track has required metadata (track MBID) and the MusicBrainz integration is enabled.

 ##### Allowed libraries for listen submission